albertvisser/modreader/readme.rst

 ModReader
 =========

-For a long time I wanted to make transcriptions of music I created on the Amiga, in the so-called SoundTracker Module format.
+For a long time I've wanted to make transcriptions of music I created on the Amiga, in the so-called SoundTracker Module format.

 Of course there were utilities to convert them into other formats, and I have used